 Nicki Lisa Cole

 Tony Ross-Hellauer is leader of the ORRG and Senior Researcher at Know-Center.
 His research focuses on a range of issues related to open science evaluation, skills, policy, governance, monitoring and infrastructure.
 Tony has a PhD in Information Studies (University of Glasgow, 2012), as well as degrees in Information and Library Studies and Philosophy.
-He is coordinator of the H2020 project ON-MERRIT, researching issues of equity in Open Science.
+He was coordinator of the H2020 project ON-MERRIT, researching issues of equity in Open Science.
 He is former Scientific Manager for OpenAIRE, co-author of the Open Science Training Handbook, and a core member of Research Data Alliance Austria.
-He is formerly and Editor-in-Chief of the MDPI open access journal ‘Publications’ and co-leads Transpose, a grassroots initiative to build a crowdsourced database of journal policies for preprints and peer review.
+He is former Editor-in-Chief of the MDPI open access journal ‘Publications’ and co-leads Transpose, a grassroots initiative to build a crowdsourced database of journal policies for preprints and peer review.